EmanAlazzam/code-201-reading-notes/structuring.md

 break;

 IF ...
 ELSE
-• There is no need to provide an el se option.
-(You can just use an if statement.)
-• With a series of if statements, they are all checked even if a match has been found
-(so it performs more slowly than switch).
+• There is no need to provide an else option.
+(You can just use an if statement.)• With a series of if statements, they are all checked even if a match has been found (so it performs more slowly than switch).
-164 DECISIONS & LOOP_S
-vs.
-0
-switch (level) {
-case 'One ':
-title= 'Level 1 ' ;
-break;
-case 'Two':
-tit 1 e = ' Level 2 ' ;
-break;
-case ' Three' :
-title = 'Level 3' ;
-break ;
-default :
-title= 'Test';
-break;}

 The difference between If Else Vs Switch
 **SWITCH**
 * You have a default option that is run if none of the cases match.